W-David-Porter/acim/src/text/5-healing-and-wholeness/ii-the-voice-for-god/index.md

 11. When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making it stronger.
 ²As we share this goal, we increase its power to attract the whole Sonship, and to bring it back into the oneness in which it was created.
-³Remember that ‘yoke’ means ‘join together’, and ‘burden’ means ‘message’.
+³Remember that “yoke’ means “join together’, and “burden’ means “message’.
 ⁴Let us restate “My yoke is easy and my burden light” in this way: “Let us join together, for my message is light”.

 ::: details Expanded
 When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making it [my decision] stronger.
 ²As we share this goal [of making my decision stronger], we increase its [my-decision’s] power to attract the whole Sonship, and to bring it [the whole Sonship] back into the oneness in which it [the Sonship] was created.
-³Remember that ‘yoke’ means ‘join together’, and ‘burden’ means ‘message’.
+³Remember that “yoke’ means “join together’, and “burden’ means “message’.
 ⁴Let us restate “My yoke is easy and my burden light” in this way: “Let us join together, for my message is light”.
 :::

 ::: details Substituted
 When you are tempted by the wrong voice, call on me to remind you how to heal by sharing my decision and making my decision stronger.
 ²As we share the goal of making my decision stronger, we increase my-decision’s power to attract the whole Sonship, and to bring the whole Sonship back into the oneness in which the Sonship was created.
-³Remember that ‘yoke’ means ‘join together’, and ‘burden’ means ‘message’.
+³Remember that “yoke’ means “join together’, and “burden’ means “message’.
 ⁴Let us restate “My yoke is easy and my burden light” in this way: “Let us join together, for my message is light”.
 :::